microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Staging.md

 :material-calendar-cursor: `M365 Roadmap` tracking item.
 - :material-dev-to:{ .development  } `In Development`: Development is under way.
 Keep an eye out for product roadmap updates.
 General availability **3-6 months** time horizon.
 Provides a
 :material-calendar-cursor: `M365 Roadmap` tracking item.
-- :material-calendar-edit:{ .warning } `In Planning` : In consideration for an upcoming development cycle, but not yet committed on product roadmap.
+- :material-calendar-edit:{ .planning } `In Planning` : In consideration for an upcoming development cycle, but not yet committed on product roadmap.
 General availability **6-12 months** time horizon.
 - :material-shield-off-outline:{ .notplanned  } `Not Planned` : Items that are not in consideration for built-in labeling.
 Submit a Microsoft support ticket for a Design Change Request (DCR) if these are important for your organization.
 - :material-shield-check:{ .success } `Not Needed` : Items that are only needed to workaround limitations of an add-in; not needed for built-in labeling.